Made in Dagenham

-Made in Dagenham is a 2010 British comedy-drama film directed by Nigel Cole and starring Sally Hawkins, Bob Hoskins, Miranda Richardson, Geraldine James, Rosamund Pike, Andrea Riseborough, Jaime Winstone, Daniel Mays and Richard Schiff.
+Made in Dagenham is a 2010 British comedy-drama film directed by Nigel Cole, written by William Ivory, and starring Sally Hawkins, Bob Hoskins, Miranda Richardson, Geraldine James, Rosamund Pike, Andrea Riseborough, Jaime Winstone, Daniel Mays and Richard Schiff.
 It dramatises the Ford sewing machinists strike of 1968 that aimed for equal pay for women.
 Its theme song, with lyrics by Billy Bragg, is performed by Sandie Shaw, a native of the area and former Ford Dagenham clerk.

 A stage musical version of the film opened at London's Adelphi Theatre in 2014.

 Plot

 Based on a true story, Made in Dagenham explores the movement that caused a significant law reform.
 Rita O'Grady (a fictional character) leads the 1968 Ford sewing machinists strike at the Ford Dagenham plant, where female workers walk out to protest sexual discrimination, demanding equal pay.
 The strike drew major attention around the world because it was considered contrary to women's traditional family roles.
 The successful strike led to the Equal Pay Act 1970.